IRS Form 8300 reference guide

 • Understand civil and criminal penalties may be applicable for noncompliance

-Type of Payments to Report
+Type of payments to report

 Trades and businesses must report cash payments received if all of the following criteria are met:

-1. The amount of cash received is greater than $10,000
+1. The amount of cash received is more than $10,000

 2. The business receives the cash as: